kbbharathkumar/xit/docs/03_ARCHITECTURE_RULES.md

 - exit-engine MUST NOT depend on entry-engine
 - indicators-engine MUST NOT depend on strategy modules
 - execution-infrastructure MUST NOT depend on core logic
-- broker modules MUST NOT affect engine behavior
+- Broker modules MUST NOT affect engine behaviour
 - domain module MUST NOT depend on any other module

 ---